 Our research through Ahrefs seems to confirm these findings, where we can look at the worldwide search volume on Google:

 It’s worth noting that Shopify is publicly traded, so a lot of these searches will be about the business side of things (shares, performance, news) rather than the product itself.

 Speaking of shares, they started trading at $28 when the company went public in 2015.
-This was already 60% higher than the original $17 offering price.
+This was already 60% higher than the original $17 offering price at Shopify’s IPO.

-In August 2020, shares are trading at a massive $1,030 after hitting the low of $346 during the Coronavirus crisis.
+In November 2021, shares were trading at a massive $1,500 after hitting the low of $346 during the Coronavirus crisis.
 Obviously COVID-19 propelled Shopify’s business as nothing has ever before.

-Shopify is now worth $124.88B, which saw them pass eBay this year ($57.6B).
-The Canadian company is also poised to beat them in terms of sales volume, putting them on track to become the second-biggest ecommerce platform in the world behind Amazon.
+Shopify is now worth $40B, which in 2019 saw them surge past eBay ($23B).
+In 2020, the Canadian company also beat eBay in terms of sales volume, making them the second-biggest ecommerce platform in the world behind Amazon.

 The eCommerce platform of the future?